MarcoCastelli4/MarcoCastelli4/README.md

 </h3>

 <h2 align="center">
-I'm graduate in Computer Science at University of Verona 💻!
+I have completed a Master's Degree in Computer Science at University of Brescia 💻!
   <br/>
-Hope to obtain a Software Engineer master at University of Brescia!
 </h2>